shatsky/lightning-image-viewer/README.md

 You can use Nix expression to build&install with Nix (naively via `nix-env -i -f default.nix`), or use it as a reference to build&install manually (this is currently a single file project, see buildPhase in derivation.nix).

-Note: Nix expression depends on sdl3 and sdl3-image in nixpkgs; as of writing this, only nixpkgs-unstable has both
+Note: Nix expression depends on sdl3 and sdl3-image in nixpkgs (both added in 24.11)

 See also GitHub releases page for pre-built Windows binaries and Ubuntu packages or, in case you want to build them yourself, build steps in the workflow in .github/workflows/ which is used to build them.